cirano-eusebi/flux-test/README.md

 Then add the kustomization sync:
-The path depends on where the kustomization.yaml is on the source repo The source is the name of the flux source used to find the `what`
+The path depends on where the kustomization.yaml is on the source repo The source is the name of the flux source used to find the `what` The target-namespace needs to exist (at least for GitRepo sources)
 ```
 flux create kustomization podinfo \
   --target-namespace=podinfo \